Ysilven/animepahe-auto-download-script/README.md

 ### [ Animepahe Auto Download Script ]
-> This script is not a (batch downloader) written in 'Javascript' but automation for ['Animepahe'](https://animepahe.com). compatible with any browser supported by 'Tampermonkey' across devices (Google Chrome · Mozilla Firefox · Safari · Brave etc).
+> This script is not a (batch downloader) but automation for ['Animepahe'](https://animepahe.com) written in 'Javascript'. compatible with any browser supported by 'Tampermonkey' across devices (Google Chrome · Mozilla Firefox · Safari · Brave etc).
 For mobile, use the 'Kiwi Browser - Playstore' or any browser that supports chrome 'Extensions' or 'Tampermonkey'.